Own-Data-Privateer/hoardy-web/tool/README.md

   : export all targets while permitting overwriting of old `--output` files under `DESTINATION`;
     DANGEROUS! not recommended, exporting to a new `DESTINATION` with the default `--no-overwrites` and then `rsync`ing some of the files over to the old `DESTINATION` is a safer way to do this

-- recursion roots; if none are specified, then all URLs available from input `PATH`s will be treated as roots; all of these options can be specified multiple times in arbitrary combinations; you can use both Punycode UTS46 encoded IDNAs and plain UNICODE IDNAs here, both will work:
+- recursion roots; if none are specified, then all URLs available from input `PATH`s will be treated as roots; all of these options can be specified multiple times in arbitrary combinations:
   - `--root-url URL`
-  : a URL to be used as one of the roots for recursive export
+  : a URL to be used as one of the roots for recursive export; Punycode UTS46 IDNAs, plain UNICODE IDNAs, percent-encoded URL paths and components, and UNICODE URL paths and components, in arbitrary mixes and combinations are allowed; i.e., e.g. `https://xn--hck7aa9d8fj9i.ですの.example.org/исп%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` will be silently normalized into its Punycode UTS46 and percent-encoded version of `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` which will then be matched against `net_url` of each reqres
   - `-r URL_PREFIX, --root-url-prefix URL_PREFIX, --root URL_PREFIX`
-  : a URL prefix for URLs that are to be used as roots for recursive export
+  : a URL prefix for URLs that are to be used as roots for recursive export; Punycode UTS46 IDNAs, plain UNICODE IDNAs, percent-encoded URL paths and components, and UNICODE URL paths and components, in arbitrary mixes and combinations are allowed; i.e., e.g. `https://xn--hck7aa9d8fj9i.ですの.example.org/исп%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` will be silently normalized into its Punycode UTS46 and percent-encoded version of `https://xn--hck7aa9d8fj9i.xn--88j1aw.example.org/%D0%B8%D1%81%D0%BF%D1%8B%D1%82%D0%B0%D0%BD%D0%B8%D0%B5/is/` which will then be matched against `net_url` of each reqres
   - `--root-url-re URL_RE`
-  : a regular expression matching URLs that are to be used as roots for recursive export
+  : a regular expression matching URLs that are to be used as roots for recursive export; the regular expression will be matched against `net_url` and `pretty_net` of each reqres, so only Punycode UTS46 IDNAs with percent-encoded URL path and query components or plain UNICODE IDNAs with UNICODE URL paths and components are allowed, but regular expressions using mixes of differently encoded parts will fail to match anything

 - recursion depth:
   - `-d DEPTH, --depth DEPTH`